zhtyolivia/pid-multimodal/README.md

 # Quantifying multimodal interactions in multimodal medical data

-## Datasets
+## Data preparation

-The `./dataset` directory contains the four multimodal medical datasets that we used for this study.
-The csv files contain the features and outcomes, and the json files contain the data splits we used for repeated cross-validation.
-See `./datasets/README.md` for details.
+You can download the four multimodal medical datasets used in this study [here](https://drive.google.com/drive/folders/13aZ5mFqh6dB-SVbxolOGTLOcxzYssZmx?usp=sharing).
+To compute PID metrics and run the models, place the datasets in the `datasets` directory.
+The CSV files include the features and outcomes, and the JSON files contain the data splits used for repeated cross-validation.

 ## Calculate PID-based metrics
 We adapted the implementation of PID-based metrics for quantifying multimodal interactions from Liang et al. See the [original repository](https://github.com/pliang279/PID/tree/1f6e9d09598754f0dcf7d4ce7e7ffe1c377b0035) for further details.